 This is an advantage you must leverage strategically, though.

 If your free version features are too limited, users won’t find your SaaS beneficial and won’t buy your premium version.
 On the other hand, users who have everything they need on your free version won’t experience any pressure to upgrade.
-While it’s unavoidable with this model that some customers will stick with your free version indefinitely, many will choose to pay for advanced premium features when you strike the right balance between your free and premium features.
+Some customers may stay with your free version forever.
+Still, many will opt for premium features if you balance your free and paid offerings well.

 Consider what a customer needs to get a hands-on experience with your most impressive features while also limiting their access so that upgrading becomes the most convenient and economical option.
-You might limit the number of entries or records a customer can create in your free version, only allow a limited number of team members, or save high-end integrations for your premium users.
+You can limit how many entries or records a customer can make in the free version.
+You might also restrict the number of team members.
+High-end integrations can be reserved for premium users.

 Scaling with this model can be a bit tricky, but isn’t impossible.
-You’ll just need to consider how you’ll cover the cost of the SaaS sales and customer service staff needed to support a growing number of free members while you work to increase your paid membership.
+You’ll need to consider how you’ll cover the cost of the SaaS sales and customer service staff needed to support a growing number of free members while you work to increase your paid memberships.

-This model involves long-term contracts and is well suited for SaaS used by large corporations, government agencies, and institutions with complex requirements and substantial budgets.
+This model works well for SaaS aimed at large companies, government agencies, and institutions with complex needs and big budgets.
 Given these unique characteristics of the model, the customers must make a significant financial investment as well as a significant time investment in purchasing the new SaaS.
-Sometimes, customers need to wait for other contracts to end or will have to migrate their data and modify their infrastructure to make the switch.
+Customers might need to wait until their contracts end.
+They may also need to move their data and adjust their infrastructure to make the switch.
 While this increases the time it takes to convert and onboard a customer — and therefore increases the cost of the sale — it also means that customers have to go all in on the transition and are less likely to churn.

-One of the keys to long-term SaaS enterprise success is finding the sweet spot between the cost and features of your product.
+Finding the right balance between cost and features is crucial for lasting SaaS success.
 If the product is too complex for the price, your company will struggle to support its users appropriately.
-If you’re concerned about this in your own SaaS, consider how to trim down your software to appeal to a broader audience or increase the price so that you can sell to bigger clients and adequately cover the cost of more intensive support.
+If you’re concerned about this, consider how to trim down your software to appeal to a broader audience or increase the price so that you can sell to bigger clients and adequately cover the cost of more intensive support.

 4 SaaS Best Practices

 No matter the model you choose for your SaaS business, you’ll want to follow a few best practices in your sales cycle.
-These practices ensure that every sales representative you hire is thoroughly trained in how to uphold these practices as well.
+These practices ensure that every sales representative you hire is thoroughly trained in how to optimize their sales efforts.

 1. Know Your Target Market